The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-IMARC Group provides an analysis of the key trends in each sub-segment of the Europe secondhand luxury goods market report, along with forecasts for growth at the region level from 2021-2026.
-Our report has categorized the market based on region, product type, demography and distribution channel.
+IMARC Group provides an analysis of the key trends in each sub-segment of the Europe secondhand luxury goods market, along with forecasts at the regional and country level from 2021-2026.
+Our report has categorized the market based on product type, demography and distribution channel.

 Breakup by Product Type:

 The competitive landscape of the industry has also been examined with some of the key players being Fendi (LVMH Moët Hennessy Louis Vuitton), Vestiaire Collective, Harrods Limited, Cartier International (Compagnie Financière Richemont SA), Chrono24, Collector Square, Rewind Vintage Affairs, Audemars Piguet and Chronext AG.

 |Segment Coverage||Product Type, Demography, Distribution Channel, Country|

 |Countries Covered||Germany, France, United Kingdom, Italy, Spain, Russia, Others|

 |Companies Covered||Fendi (LVMH Moët Hennessy Louis Vuitton), Vestiaire Collective, Harrods Limited, Cartier International (Compagnie Financière Richemont SA), Chrono24, Collector Square, Rewind Vintage Affairs, Audemars Piguet and Chronext AG|

 |Report Price and Purchase Option||Single User License $ 2499

 Corporate License $ 3499